Contact Us 1-800-596-4880

 Using JWT Library Functions

-To view an example policy project that uses Flex Gateway Policy Development Kit (PDK)'s JWT Library, see JWT Validation Policy Example.
+To view an example policy project that uses Flex Gateway Policy Development Kit (PDK)'s JWT library, see JWT Validation Policy Example.

 JSON Web Token (JWT) is a URL-secure method of representing claims to be transferred between two parties.
 The JWT token contains claims encoded in a JSON object as either the payload of a JSON Web Signature (JWS) or as a JSON web encryption (JWE) structure in plain text, which enables the claims to be digitally signed and protected with a message authentication code (MAC).
 Because the token is signed, you can trust the information and its source.